Scooby-Doo in film: Scooby-Doo (2002)

 Scooby-Doo was released on June 14, 2002.
 Directed by Raja Gosnell, the film starred Freddie Prinze Jr., as Fred, Sarah Michelle Gellar as Daphne, Matthew Lillard as Shaggy, and Linda Cardellini as Velma.
 Scooby-Doo was created on-screen by computer-generated special effects and his voice was provided by Neil Fanning.

-The plot shows the Mystery, Inc. coming back together after two years of separation, to investigate an amusement park called Spooky Island, where they deal with real demons.
+The plot shows the Mystery, Inc. gang coming back together after two years of separation, to investigate an amusement park called "Spooky Island", where they deal with real demons.

 The film was a financially successful release, with a domestic box office gross of over $130 million.
 However, the film was not well reviewed, but was a great hit with young audiences and fans of the show.

 Scooby-Doo 2: Monsters Unleashed (2004)

 Scooby-Doo 2: Monsters Unleashed was released on March 26, 2004, with the same cast and director from the first film.

 The plot shows the Mystery Inc. investigating the plans of a masked villain who wants to control the city of Coolsville using a machine to create monsters.
 Unlike the first film, Scooby-Doo 2 featured several of the monsters from the television series, including the Black Knight, the 10,000-Volt Ghost, the Pterodactyl Ghost, the Miner 49er, Captain Cutler and the Tar Monster.

-The film had a poor performance at the box office, grossing $80 million at the U.S. Scooby-Doo 2 was nominated for a Razzie Award for "Worst Remake or Sequel".
+The film had a poor performance at the box office, grossing $80 million in the US.
+Scooby-Doo 2 won the Razzie Award for "Worst Remake or Sequel".